- Overview of the East Stoke Ansteys

 - Sarah Anstey (b 1806 East Stoke, married John James in Bloxworth in 1828);

-- James Anstey (b 1809 East Stoke, married Rachel Soper in Bloxworth in 1833 (his brother Robert Anstey was a witness), they had a son John Anstey (b 1734 Bloxworth) but Rachel died in May 1835 in Bloxworth so James then married Sarah Foster in Wareham in 1839.
+- James Anstey (b 1809 East Stoke, married Rachel Soper in Bloxworth in 1833 (his brother Robert Anstey was a witness), they had a son John Ansty (b 1835 Bloxworth – see below) but Rachel died in May 1835 in Bloxworth so James then married Sarah Foster in Wareham in 1839.
 They were living in Bloxworth in the 1841 Census and had children in Bloxworth Ann Anstey (b 1839); James Ansty (b 1846, an Australian Anstey pioneer and patriarch of the Newcastle, NSW Anstys of Australia); Sarah Emily Anstey (b 1849, known as Betsy).
 By the 1861 Census the family were at Cokers Froome, Dorchester and by the 1871 Census, the family had moved to Piddlehinton where James Ansty (father) was an agricultural labourer foreman and James Ansty (son) was a carpenter and journeyman);

 - Charlotte Gregory??
 Anstey (b 1811 East Stoke, married George Blunden in 1836 in Bloxworth, witness was her brother John Anstey);

 - Elizabeth Anstey (b 1817 East Stoke – in some sources the mother is incorrectly given as ‘Mary’, but others correctly give ‘Charlotte’.
-She had an illegitimate son William Ansty (b 1833 Bloxworth, living with his grandfather in East Stoke in 1841) and then married Henry Biles (Biels) in East Stoke, Wareham in 1845 (witness was her sister Harriet Anstey).
+She had an illegitimate son William Anstey (b 1833 Bloxworth – see below) and then married Henry Biles (Biels) in East Stoke, Wareham in 1845 (witness was her sister Harriet Anstey).
 In the 1851 Census they were at Holme Bridge, East Stoke);

 - Mary Anne Anstey (b 1820 Bloxworth, married William Pike in Wareham in 1840);